Airport transit visa

 - hold a diplomatic passport

 - hold a service or official passport.
-Please note: this only applies to nationals of certain countries on the list
+Please note: this only applies to nationals of certain countries

 - are on-duty aircrew and a national of a country that is a member of the International Civil Aviation Organization (ICAO).

 Regardless of whether or not you need an airport transit visa, it is the airline that decides to allow you onto the flight or not.
 Even if you have the necessary documents for your journey.